 The powerpoint presentations, which are used during the duration of the course, can be delivered to the students in advance or during class.

 This is usually done by e-mail.
 One can also opt to obtain printed slides at the beginning of each lesson.

 For a course in terrarium keeping for shop clerks, you can choose to purchase a syllabus at the start of the course.
 This syllabus can be adapted to your own requirements and will serve as a great go-to book when customers have questions regarding the animals in stock.

 - Caresheets, Info booklets and Info stickers

 The H.E.R.P. can also provide your store with caresheets, information booklets and information stickers.
-These are made on request and by species and can be ordered when you register for the terrarium course.
+These are made on request, design by species and can be ordered when you register for the terrarium course.
 Shops or retail chains without interest in the course can also purchase these caresheets, information booklets and information stickers (see: Services)